Milk Makin' Math

 Data literacy, management, and representation--organize, manage, and analyze data.
 The student uses data to answer questions.
 The student is expected to use digital tools to transform and make inferences about data to answer a question.

-- Technology Applications: 126.9.c.6 - Data literacy, management, and representation--organize, manage, and analyze data.
+- Technology Applications: 126.9.c.6: Data literacy, management, and representation--organize, manage, and analyze data.
 The student uses data to answer questions.
 The student is expected to use digital tools to transform and make inferences about data to answer a question

 Technology Applications: 126.10.c.1